Back to Blog

 The Best Way to Save for a Child’s Future

-One day your child will start their way in the world, and as a parent, there are things you can do to help invest in your child’s financial future.
-While some children may continue their educations going on to college, others may choose a different path looking for a job after High School graduation.
-Both approaches are admirable, with various financial tools a parent can use to help their child on whichever journey they take.
+One day your child will start their way in the world.
+As a parent, there are various financial tools you can use to help invest in your child’s financial future, whatever path they take.
 Read on to look over options to start planning for your child’s major financial events.

 Savings account

 Introduce the idea of a budget.
-See if there is a particular item your child wants to buy.
-Then, help them figure out how to save up for the item.
-For example, if a Lego set costs $30 and they set $5 a week aside from their allowance, it would take five weeks to purchase the set.
+To motivate your child to follow a budget, see if there is a particular item they want to buy.
+You can then help them figure out how to save up for the item and break down the savings process over time.
+For example, if a Lego set costs $30 and they set $6 a week aside from their allowance, it would take five weeks to purchase the set.
+You can discuss various savings scenarios to come up with a plan on what budget works best.

-A child in their teens may benefit from a savings and checking account.
-Help your teen learn how to use a debit card and balance a checkbook.
+Pre-teens and teens may benefit from having both savings and checking accounts.
+Teach your teen learn how to use a debit card and balance a checkbook.
 Minors under 18 need a parent or guardian on their accounts, so as a joint owner, you can track their spending through your online banking to ensure the account is in good standing.

 Many credit unions and banks offer youth custodial savings accounts, referred to as a Uniform Transfers to Minors Act (UTMA) account.
-With a UTMA account, the custodian manages the account, meaning that the minor cannot access the funds, get balance information, or withdraw money.
+With an UTMA account, the custodian manages the account, meaning that the minor cannot access the funds, get balance information, or withdraw money.
 Only the custodian is authorized to conduct transactions on the account.
-Depending on state law, this type of account may be a good option for parents who wish to save money that their child cannot touch until they are 18 or 21.
+Depending on state law, this type of account may be a good option for parents who wish to save money that their child cannot touch until they are an adult.

 529 plan

-A 529 plan is a tax-advantaged investment used to pay for educational expenses for kindergarten through college.
+A 529 plan is a tax-advantaged investment tool used to pay for educational expenses from kindergarten through college.
 The funds can be used to cover room and board, tuition, and related educational costs such as textbooks.
-If the money is used for K-12 expenses, you are limited to withdrawing up to $10,000 annually.
+If the money is used for K-12 expenses, you are limited on what you can withdraw from the plan each year.

-Contributions into the plan are after-tax with tax-free withdrawals if they are used for qualified educational expenses.
+Contributions into the plan are after-tax with tax-free withdrawals if used for qualified educational expenses.
 The IRS does not specify contribution limits, but each state has maximum contribution limits.
-In Vermont, the maximum contribution limit is $352,800, according to the Vermont Student Assistance Corporation (VSAC).
-Anyone can contribute to the plan.
-It is not limited to parents, so anyone can make a gift.
+One bonus is that contributions aren’t just limited to parents, so anyone can make a gift.

 Coverdell savings account